-Kelly Hill, North District Coordinator, is responsible for the implementation of the Network’s programs and activities throughout Island, San Juan, Skagit, Snohomish, and Whatcom Counties, and works in collaboration with the local community on initiatives.
+Kelly Hill, Planning and Preparedness Manager, is responsible for the Network’s coalition healthcare preparedness, response, recovery, and information management initiatives.
+In partnership with the District Manager, she supports the development of comprehensive training and exercise activities, and assists healthcare members in NWHRN’s service area to meet accreditation, licensing, and regulatory compliance standards for emergency preparedness.
+Kelly has been serving as the North District Coordinator since October of 2018 and additionally as the District Manager since June of 2020.
 Kelly joined the Network in Oct 2018 from the Northwest Region of the American Red Cross.
-Prior to the Red Cross, Kelly worked in animal welfare, responding to large scale disasters and cruelty cases through the ASPCA.
-Kelly has experience in disaster response, operational planning, preparedness, partnership management and development and volunteer management.
+Prior to the Red Cross, Kelly worked in animal welfare, responding to large-scale disasters and cruelty cases through the ASPCA.
+Kelly has experience in disaster response, operational planning, preparedness, partnership management and development, and volunteer management.
 Her Board experience includes work with the Washington Federation of Animal Care and Control Agencies.

 Mariah Pede, West District Coordinator, is responsible for the implementation of the Network's programs and activities throughout Grays Harbor, Lewis, Mason, Pacific, and Thurston Counties, and works in collaboration with the local community on initiatives.
 Mariah joined the Network in October 2018, and brings many years of experience in Fire and EMS.
 Prior to joining the Network, Mariah worked in the Emergency Room at Mason General Hospital for 13 years while aiding in the development of their Emergency Preparedness Program.
 She holds many certificates in specialized disciplines including Infrastructure Disaster Management through Texas A&M .